otnd/node.js-exercises/README.md

 # Develhope - Node.js Exercises

+### After the download you need to execute command "npm install"

+### For executing file you need to execute "node filename.js or filename.mjs"

 ## Create a sum script

 Create a script that outputs the total of 5 + 6 when you run it with Node.js.